Guide to Composable Commerce

 A Composable Commerce approach advocates moving away from full-stack eCommerce platforms, towards building a best-of-breed solution from smaller sized, “Lego block” components.
 Rarely does a full-stack, all-in-one application (whether home-grown or licensed from a vendor) fully satisfy the unique requirements of a business long-term, and therefore adopting a Composable Commerce approach ensures today’s solution can stay in-step with tomorrow’s demands.

-There are four key tenets that define the composable approach:
+There are three key tenets that define the composable approach:

 In this guide, each tenet is dissected to provide a clear understanding of the importance of each one to the approach and the benefits associated.
 It is important to note that all four tenets working together cohesively is critical to receiving the full benefits that Composable Commerce has to offer.
 As we step into each tenet chapter, we will also provide best practices to consider and examples of how brands have already adopted and deployed the approach to elevate their digital strategy.

 Composable Commerce was designed to be fully modular, which means that each component is a self contained system that can be deployed independently.
 A modular architecture is key to supporting more agile delivery, faster time to market and improved customer experiences across all devices and touchpoints.
 Modularity has been difficult to achieve with traditional incumbent platforms due to its rigid architecture, but with the MACH, JAMStack, and solid extensibility frameworks, modularity is seamless.
 In order to ensure the modular architecture is easy to learn and use, Composable Commerce solutions will also include easy to consume documentation, education, developer dashboards and SDK’s.